Scale without conformal invariance from integrable deformations of coset CFTs: The -models on and

-\ee Here $\cA_\pm=\cA^a_\pm\,t_a$ belong in the algebra of the subgroup $\cH$, while $\cB_\pm=\cB^\a_\pm\,t_\a$ lie in its complement, in accordance with the decomposition \eqref{generatorsSplit}.
+For a symmetric target space the corresponding $\l$-deformed model is classically integrable in the weak sense and its equations of motion can be expressed in terms of the Lax connection~\cite{Hollowood:2014rla}.
+The components of the latter are \be \cL_\pm=\cA_\pm+\frac{z^{\pm1}}{\sqrt{\l}}\cB_\pm\,, \ee where $z$ is the complex spectral parameter and \be \ee Here $\cA_\pm=\cA^a_\pm\,t_a$ belong in the algebra of the subgroup $\cH$, while $\cB_\pm=\cB^\a_\pm\,t_\a$ lie in its complement, in accordance with the decomposition \eqref{generatorsSplit}.
 The indices are raised and lowered using $\d_{AB}$, where $A=(\a,a)$.
 The explicit expressions of the gauge fields \( \cA_\pm \) and \( \cB_\pm \) are rather involved and will not be presented here.
 The Lax connection satisfies the flatness condition $\partial_+ \cL_- - \partial_- \cL_+ = [\cL_+, \cL_-]$, which ensures integrability in the weak sense.
 Moreover, the spatial component of the Lax connection assumes the Maillet form~\cite{Maillet2,Maillet}, which guarantees integrability in the strong sense~\cite{Hollowood:2015dpa}, where the corresponding conserved charges are in involution.